vdsabev/var/README.md

     npm install var

 Then create a file named **env.json** in your root folder.
-It will contain default values and simple validation rules for your environment variables. **Any environment variables defined prior to reading the env.json file will take precedence**, but will be converted and validated according to the corresponding type parsed from the **env.json** file.
+It will contain default values and simple validation rules for your environment variables. **Any environment variables defined prior to reading the env.json file will take precedence**, but will be converted and validated according to the corresponding type inferred from the **env.json** file.

-And in Node just use **env** instead of **process.env**:
+Finally, just require the package, assign it to a variable and use that instead of **process.env**:

     var env = require('var');

+**Any variables that aren't defined in process.env will receive the raw, unparsed value from the env.json file**.
+This allows you, among other things, to set node-specific variables like **NODE_ENV** (useful in **Express**) or **TZ** from **env.json**.

+**Warning:** **process.env** can only hold string values.
+That's the very reason this package exists.

-**Warning:** some Node hosting providers don't support spaces in environment variables.
+**Warning:** some Node hosting providers don't support using spaces in environment variables through their web interface.
 You are free to use spaces in **env.json** though.

 Supported types
 ===============